Starving for love and craving affection

 "Practicing her makeup skills again?"
 Brian asked.

 "Yep."
 Chelsea noticed the textbook in Brian's hands.
-For many teenagers it wouldn't have been weird but Brian had an aversion to studying.

 "What are you doing?"